White-Hat-Security/White-Hat-Security.github.io/_posts/2021-03-30-Hack-The-Box:-Lame.md

 ![]({{ site.baseurl }}/images/HTB-Lame-Screenshots/connection.png "an image title")

-We have successfuly rooted this machine!
+We have successfully rooted this machine!
 Thanks for reading!